quarto-dev/quarto-nvim/README.md

   - citations!
   - paths
 - snippets with `LuaSnip`
-- Live preview with the `QPreviewFile` function from this plugin
+- Live preview with the `quartoPreview` function from this plugin

 https://user-images.githubusercontent.com/17450586/160104172-a35001b8-e28c-4a26-8bbd-c522560541cd.mp4